-If you are looking for a job and just not getting the results you want, you may want to review your process and measure the effectiveness of your activities.
+If you are making a career pivot or trying to land a new job and are not getting the results you want, you may want to review your process and measure the effectiveness of your activities.
 Too many people lock themselves into a routine or process of what they believe is the right path to accomplish a goal and get frustrated when the outcome they desire doesn’t happen.

 Why is your process not working?

 Marion, who has been looking for a marketing job for the last two months came into my office two weeks ago very down and depressed because no one had responded to any of the over fifty resumes she had sent in response to job postings.
-I asked a number of questions including whether she was qualified for the positions, did she tailor her resume and letter to show that her skills and experience were a good match for the requirements, and what else was she doing besides applying online.
+I asked a number of questions including whether she was qualified for the positions and did she tailor her resume and letter to show that her skills and experience were a good match for the requirements.
+I also inquired what else was she doing besides applying online.

-Reviewing her process I found that she was very well qualified for more than half of the positions and was spending many hours tailoring her resume for each position.
+Reviewing her process I found that she was very well qualified for more than half of the positions and was spending at least 1-2 hours tailoring her resume for each position.
 After applying for each job, what did she do?
 Wait, wait and wait.

 Be proactive and step up your game

 The waiting game will only get you so far and then you just have to be more proactive and step it up a notch by doing something different.
 Marion and I listed all the companies where she had applied and worked out a plan for her to find contacts within those companies (LinkedIn is great for this) who might be able to help her.
-You can also work this by creating a list of target companies even if there is no opening now to set the stage for any future prospects.
+As a sideline you could create a list of target companies that interest you and even if there is no opening now set the stage for any future prospects by making contacts now.

 The first thing Marion did after our meeting was to send an e-mail to everyone she knew asking if anyone had information about these companies and if they knew a current or former employee.
 I suggested that she create a master e-mail and then tailor it for each person.
 Two people responded.
 One person made a recommendation to a former colleague in one company and the other referred her to someone they knew within two companies to which she applied.